How to get touch with us over the festive period

 Does data protection law apply to personal CCTV and video doorbells?

 The Claimant, Dr Mary Fairhurst, brought proceedings against the defendant, Mr Jon Woodard.
-The Defendant’s ‘Ring’ video doorbell and three security cameras captured images of the Claimant’s house, garden and parking space, and had the capability to capture some conversations.
+The Defendant’s ‘Ring’ video doorbell and three security cameras captured images of the Claimant’s house, garden, and parking space, and could capture some conversations.
 He said they had been installed in good faith to deter burglars.

 However, a judge at Oxford County Court decided that data protection law had been breached and that the use of the devices had contributed to harassment.
 The Defendant was unable to justify his activities because he had captured more data than he needed, including some beyond the boundaries of his property, and had misled the Claimant about how and why the cameras operated.